nikhilk7153/MedCalc-Bench-Verified/README.md

 <br>

-MedCalc-Bench is the first medical calculation dataset used to benchmark LLMs ability to serve as clinical calculators.
+MedCalc-Bench Verified is a re-verified version of MedCalc-Bench used to benchmark LLMs ability to serve as clinical calculators.
 Each instance in the dataset consists of a patient note, a question asking to compute a specific clinical value, a final answer value, and a step-by-step solution explaining how the final answer was obtained.
 Our dataset covers 55 different calculation tasks which are either rule-based calculations or are equation-based calculations.
 This dataset contains a training dataset of 10,543 instances and a testing dataset of 1,100 instances.
  <br>

 In all, we hope that our dataset and benchmark serves as a call to improve the computational reasoning skills of LLMs in medical settings.